gbenroscience/ParserNG/README.md

 ### The Fastest, Interpreted(non-compiling) Math Engine for Java.

 ## Vector API comes to ParserNG in v2.0.x, and Android is not left out
-- Beats Janino on Gaussian and Linear workloads on single core
+- Rivals Janino on Gaussian and Linear workloads on single core
 - Scales performance easily on multiple cores(within limits of hardware memory and cpu)